How can you secure the server that hosts your business’s data?

 Between the various types of attack your business could face, a layered defense is critical to protect all assets that can be accessed through your web server.

-8 Key Steps to a More Secure Web Server
+8 Key Steps to Make Your Web Server Secure

 1. Use Encrypted Information Transfer

 A web server or firewall that supports any of these protocols will ensure all information going back and forth is encrypted for protection from third-party interference, which is absolutely critical if your website involves online transactions.
-Secure communication protocols are vital (and required by PCI Compliance) for web servers that operate with payment information for online transactions.
+Secure communication protocols are vital for web servers that operate with payment information for online transactions.